Optical tweezers: Optical levitation

 In order to levitate the particle in air, the downward force of gravity must be countered by the forces stemming from photon momentum transfer.
 Typically photon radiation pressure of a focused laser beam of enough intensity counters the downward force of gravity while also preventing lateral (side to side) and vertical instabilities to allow for a stable optical trap capable of holding small particles in suspension.

 Micrometer sized (from several to 50 micrometers in diameter) transparent dielectric spheres such as fused silica spheres, oil or water droplets, are used in this type of experiment.
 The laser radiation can be fixed in wavelength such as that of an argon ion laser or that of a tunable dye laser.
 Laser power required is of the order of 1 Watt focused to a spot size of several tens of micrometers.
 Phenomena related to morphology-dependent resonances in a spherical optical cavity have been studied by several research groups.

 For a shiny object, such as a metallic micro-sphere, stable optical levitation has not been achieved.
 Optical levitation of a macroscopic object is also theoretically possible, and can be enhanced with nano-structuring.

 Materials that have been successfully levitated include Black liquor, aluminum oxide, tungsten, and nickel.

+Optothermal tweezers

+In the last two decades, optical forces are combined with thermophoretic forces to enable trapping at reduced laser powers, thus resulting in minimized photon damage.
+By introducing light-absorbing elements (either particles or substrates), microscale temperature gradients are created, resulting in thermophoresis.
+Typically, particles (including biological objects such as cells, bacteria, DNA/RNA) drift towards the cold - resulting in particle repulsion using optical tweezers.
+Overcoming this limitation, different techniques such as beam shaping and solution modification with electrolytes and surfactants were used to successfully trap the objects.
+Laser cooling was also achieved with Ytterbium-doped yttrium lithium fluoride crystals to generate cold spots using lasers to achieve trapping with reduced photobleaching.
+The sample temperature has also been reduced to achieve optical trapping for a significantly increased selection of particles using optothermal tweezers for drug delivery applications.